 Use Centering to narrow the scanner's field of view to make sure that when the scanner is hand-held, it reads only those barcodes intended by the user.
 For instance, if multiple codes are placed closely together, centering will insure that only the desired codes are read.
-(Centering can be used in conjunction with Aimer Delay, page 51, for the most error-free operation in applications where multiple codes are spaced closely together.
+(Centering can be used in conjunction with Aimer Delay (see page 50), for the most error-free operation in applications where multiple codes are spaced closely together.
 Using the Aimer Delay and Centering features, the scanner can emulate the operation of older systems, such as linear laser barcode scanners.)

-Note: To adjust centering when the scanner is in a stand, see Presentation Centering (page 3-43).
+Note: To adjust centering when the scanner is in Presentation Mode, see Presentation Centering on page 42.